-Perhaps the biggest challenge that Fitz and his team have put behind them was the relocation to Sacramento of a Laboratory facility that first opened in nearby West Sacramento in 2001.
-At 85,000 square feet, the new facility doubled the Laboratory's footprint in California, home of the world's greatest concentration of biomedical researchers.
+Another accomplishment under Fitz’s belt was the relocation to Sacramento of the Lab’s California facility that first opened in nearby West Sacramento in 2001.
 The alchemy required to convert an existing warehouse into a high-tech laboratory began in earnest in late 2007 after the building's original design was scaled back to accommodate budget constraints.

 One operational area that consumes much of Fitz's time and talents is energy conservation.
-Energy accounts for nearly 6 percent of the Laboratory's overall annual operating budget, including consumption of 25.5 million kilowatt hours of electricity and 1.6 million gallons of fuel oil a year.
-While conservation efforts have been successful, energy costs are variable from year to year and the bottom line tends to keep going up due to continuous expansion of facilities in Bar Harbor and Sacramento.
+While conservation efforts have been successful, energy costs are variable from year to year and the bottom line tends to keep going up due to expansion of facilities in Bar Harbor, Sacramento and Farmington.

 "We monitor market price for power and fuel, and solicit bids from electrical service and fuel oil providers when the market is favorable, and we've been able to keep our costs flat through market timing," he says.
 "Electricity in Maine is primarily driven by natural gas prices.
-Seven months ago, when gas prices were below $5 per million BTUs, we locked electricity rates for 18 months at a very reasonable rate.
+When gas prices were below $5 per million BTUs, we locked electricity rates for 18 months at a very reasonable rate.
 When we can, we strike and hit."

-The Laboratory recently received a $1 million grant partially funded through the Regional Greenhouse Gas Initiative, an East Coast greenhouse cap-and-trade program, to help pay for an energy-efficient heating conversion.
-Under the guidance of Fitz's team, the Laboratory plans to spend $4.2 million to offset 75 percent of its fuel oil consumption with biomass boilers that will generate steam by burning wood pellets, a byproduct of Maine's most plentiful renewable resource, trees.
+The Laboratory received a $1 million grant partially funded through the Regional Greenhouse Gas Initiative, an East Coast greenhouse cap-and-trade program, to help pay for an energy-efficient heating conversion.
+Under the guidance of Fitz's team, the Laboratory is now offsetting most of its fuel oil consumption with a high-tech biomass boiler that generates steam by burning wood pellets, a byproduct of Maine's most plentiful renewable resource, trees.